unoplatform/uno.extensions/doc/Learn/Tutorials/Configuration/HowTo-Configuration.md

 ---
 # How-To: Get Started with Configuration

-Configuration in Uno.Extensions provides you with a consistent way to view configuration data from a number of distinct sources.
-This pattern is not intended to allow for programmatic writes by itself, but instead offers a single representation of any number of providers or sections.
+`Uno.Extensions.Configuration` provides you with a consistent way to view configuration data from a number of distinct sources.
+It leverages the `IOptions<T>` interface from [Microsoft.Extensions.Options](https://docs.microsoft.com/dotnet/api/microsoft.extensions.options) to offer [read-only](https://docs.microsoft.com/dotnet/core/extensions/configuration#concepts-and-abstractions) access to values organized into sections.
+Unlike the Writable Configuration (aka Settings) [pattern](./HowTo-WritableConfiguration.md), this does not allow for programmatic writing by itself.

 ## Step-by-steps